 Sastry’s was getting angrier by the minute.
 He kept walking without a word.

 “May I ask one question?”

-“Will you let it go, if I say no. Ask.”
+“Will you leave it there if I say no?
+Ask.”

 “What does Atman mean?
-Will it be affected by the little annoyances the body is afflicted with?
+Will it be affected by the little annoyances the body suffers?
 Will the Atman also suffer along with the body?”
 Gopalam asked him, with a show of humility.

-Sastry’s face reddened with a heightened irritation.
-‘Way to go,’ he told himself and his face became solemn.
+Sastry’s face reddened with irritation.
+“Way to go,” he told himself, his face was solemn.

 “Is the Atman in you the same as the one resident in me?”

 “Exactly.
-In you, me and, in fact, the Atman resident in all the animate things is the same one.
+In you, me, and the Atman resident in all the animate things is the same one.
 It is a fragment of the Lord.
 Since it is covered by illusion, the Atman forgets its original form, and craves for corporal pleasures.”